 - Google Hangouts

-To help WordPress users take advantage of all that Google offers, WordPress developers have created many plugins that allow WordPress to integrate seamlessly with Google’s services.
+To help WordPress users take advantage of all that Google offers, WordPress developers have created many plugins and solutions that allow WordPress to be integrated seamlessly with Google’s various tools and applications.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin, we recommend familiarizing yourself with the following training modules:
+Before you begin, we recommend becoming familiar with these modules: